 We grant credit to our business customers, which are primarily located in Mexico, Europe and the United States.
 Collateral is generally not required for trade receivables.
 We maintain allowances for potential credit losses.
 We rely on certain key customers for a significant portion of revenues.
+At March 31, 2025, customer D represented 24% of our net accounts receivable balance.
 At March 31, 2024, customer B represented 13% of our net accounts receivable balance and customer D represented 17% of our net accounts receivable balance.
-At March 31, 2023, customer B represented 22% of our net accounts receivable balance and customer D represented 21% of our net accounts receivable balance.
 While we believe we have a varied customer base and have experienced strong collections in the past, if current economic conditions disproportionately impact any one of our key customers, including reductions in their purchasing commitments to us or their ability to pay their obligations, it could have a material adverse effect on our revenues and liquidity.
 We have not purchased insurance on our accounts receivable balances.